35 Elaborate Schizophrenia Statistics and Facts for 2021

 What race is most affected by schizophrenia?

-When it comes to race and schizophrenia, African Americans are three times more likely to be diagnosed than Whites.
+When it comes to race and schizophrenia, Blacks are three times more likely to be diagnosed than Whites.
 There is considerable disparity in prevalence rates between Blacks and other races, not just in the US.
 In Europe, UK studies show that people of Afro-Caribbean ethnicity have a 9-fold higher rate of schizophrenia than Whites.
-In contrast, individuals of Black African descent note a nearly 6-fold increased likelihood of getting the diseases compared to Whites.
+In contrast, Blacks note a nearly 6-fold increased likelihood of getting the diseases compared to Whites.

 What age group is most affected by schizophrenia?